 The performance of the Company's senior executives is reviewed by the Managing Director as part of the annual remuneration review process and reported to the Remuneration and Nomination Committee.
 The reviews usually take place in May/June of each year, prior to the commencement of the new financial year.
 Further details regarding the remuneration review process are set out in the Remuneration Report.
-There were no executive performance reviews conducted in May/June 2015 following downsizing and reduced workdays of executive staff during January - June 2015.
+There were no executive performance reviews conducted in May/June 2016 following downsizing and reduced workhours of executive staff.